alxshelepenok/lumen/content/posts/handshake-domains-now-supported-and-managed-on-fleek.md

 For us the main driving factor of Web3 is how open and collaborative and community-driven it is.
 The creativity engine of the Open Web is just on fire 24/7 🔥

-To keep that engine fired, it's a must to keep integrating new protocols and helping to abstract and connect them to enable devs and users to easily explore the new internet's raw potential.
+To keep that engine fired, it's a must to keep integrating new protocols (like Handshake!) and helping to abstract and connect them to enable devs and users to easily explore the new internet's raw potential.

-Handshake's ecosystem will be a fire addition to the set, and this is just the first step into HNS.
-We can't wait to jam with the community on what could come next for HNS + Fleek, so feel free to pop into our Slack community and to brainstorm with the team on some ideas ⚡.
+And Handshake's ecosystem packs a punch, we can't wait to see what new opportunities it opens up, and jam with the community on what could come next for HNS + Fleek.
+Feel free to pop into our Slack community and to brainstorm with the team on some ideas ⚡.